rgroves/number-pool-project/README.md

 I want to keep a log of my thoughts, queries, and things I've learned while building this project out.
 I will do that in [LearningLog.md](LearningLog.md)

+## To Do List

+As I work there will be items I'll probably want/need to do at a later time.
+I'll be keeping track of those here: [TODO](TODO.md)

 ## MVP Requirements

 - Allow visitors to create a user account with email & password